dstiliadis/tutorial/Instructions.md

 Apply the service entries that we are creating with all the configuration Enter the container and try to access the service.
 It will fail.
+Simple  curl to google.com.

 ```
 kubectl apply -f samples/external/services.yaml
 ```

-Go to the container and exec the command.
-Now it will succeed.
+Now from the containers we can access the external services.
+Note that services must be whitelisted in this approach.

-## Mutual TLS authentication
+## Security: Mutual TLS authentication

-First create a new namespace
+First create a new namespace, where we will not inject the sidecars
 ```
 kubectl create namespace insecure
 ```

 Let's create a basic server in this namespace:
 ```
 kubectl apply -f samples/httpbin/httpbin.yaml -n insecure
 ```